harrisgm/mta10probe/README.md

 The `mta10probe` package is an AnnotationForge-generated package containing the probe sequence information for MTA-1_0 (ClariomD mouse) array.
 The package contains a `data.frame` containing the full Affymetrix/Thermo-Fisher "probe.tab" file.
 The original probe.tab file can be found downloaded from the Affymetrix website (http://www.affymetrix.com/Auth/analysis/downloads/lf/xta/MTA-1_0/MTA-1_0.mm10.probe.tab.zip) and the Thermo-Fisher website (https://sec-assets.thermofisher.com/TFS-Assets/LSG/Support-Files/MTA-1_0-mm10-probe-tab.zip).

+The `AnnotationForge` package required the `getProbeDataAffy` function to be modified to correctly read in the `probe_tab` file for newer Affymetrix array types.
+This modified function was saved as `getProbeDataMTA`.
+This function can be uploaded if desired.

+Additionally, the compression scheme of the `rda` file was set to `xz` with a compression level of 9.
+This level of compression was necessary to keep the `rda` beneath 100Mb, while still containing the full `probe_tab` file.

 Installation
 ------------